 First Prize Winner of the Hong Kong International Piano Competition in 1997, laureate of the Porto International Competition in 1996, prize winner of the CBC Radio National Competition for Young Performers in 2001, and gold medal winner of the Fischoff Chamber Music competition in 2004, Jimmy Brière was also the recipient of the 21st Prix Opus for the "Concert of the Year" in contemporary music (2018) for his performance of Alberto Ginastera’s Piano Concerto No. 2 with the Nouvel Ensemble Moderne (NEM).

-Jimmy Brière is currently an Associate Professor of Piano at the Music Faculty of the Université de Montréal.
+Jimmy Brière is currently a Full Professor of Piano at the Music Faculty of the Université de Montréal.
 A guest professor at Orford Musique Academy since many years, he has given master classes in many important institutions such as the Guildhall School of Music and Drama, the Conservatoire National Supérieur de Lyon, the Haute Ecole de musique de Lausanne and the Glenn Gould School of Toronto.
 He has also frequently served as a jury member for many national and international competitions.
 A graduate of the Université de Montréal, Indiana University and the Glenn Gould School of Toronto, Jimmy Brière has studied with Marc Durand, Leon Fleisher, Manahem Pressler and André Laplante